Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Abstract

 \section{Abstract}

 Driving in a dynamic, multi-agent, and complex urban environment is a difficult task requiring a complex decision-making policy.
 The learning of such a policy requires a state representation that can encode the entire environment.
 Mid-level representations that encode a vehicle's environment as images have become a popular choice.
 Still, they are quite high-dimensional, limiting their use in data-hungry approaches such as reinforcement learning.
 In this article, we propose to learn a low-dimensional and rich latent representation of the environment by leveraging the knowledge of relevant semantic factors.
 To do this, we train an encoder-decoder deep neural network to predict multiple application-relevant factors such as the trajectories of other agents and the ego car.
-We also propose a hazard signal in addition to the learned latent representation as input to a down-stream policy.
+Furthermore, we propose a hazard signal based on other vehicles' future trajectories and the planned route which is used in conjunction with the learned latent representation as input to a down-stream policy.
 We demonstrate that using the multi-head encoder-decoder neural network results in a more informative representation than a standard single-head model.
 In particular, the proposed representation learning and the hazard signal help reinforcement learning to learn faster, with increased performance and less data than baseline methods.

-\section{INTRODUCTION}
+\section{Introduction}

-Driving in unstructured and dynamic urban environments is an arduous task.
+\IEEEPARstart{D}{riving} in unstructured and dynamic urban environments is an arduous task.
 Many moving agents such as cars, bicycles, and pedestrians affect driver's behavior and decisions.
 To drive a car, a driver, whether a human being or an artificial agent, needs to perceive and understand other agents' behaviors, plans, and interactions in the environment, to react accordingly.
 The number of factors in the scene makes the state space of this problem very large, and safe autonomous driving in this complexity is an open challenge for the research community and industry.

+A central challenge related to the high complexity of the traffic environment is representing the environment state.